What is a remortgage?

 People who choose to remortgage their property, do so in order to:

-Remortgaging can help you save money by simply switching your mortgage provider.
+Remortgaging can help you reduce your mortgage payment saving money by simply switching your mortgage provider.
 This is usually done at the end of the contract to avoid any early repayment penalties.
-Switching providers can often lower your monthly payments and interest rates, allowing you to save the money you have left over at the end of each month.
+It may be worth switching providers as this can often give you lower mortgage payments and interest rates, allowing you to save the money you have left over at the end of each month.

 Many people who are on an initial fixed rate mortgage may find that their interest rate increases after the first couple of years.
-To avoid payments increasing, remortgaging your home and taking out a new mortgage with a different provider can be a solution to avoiding these cost changes.
+To avoid your mortgage payment increasing, remortgaging your home and taking out a new mortgage with a different provider can be a solution to avoiding these cost changes depending on the APRC representative.

 Remortgaging can also be used to release equity from your home.
 This is done by taking out a new mortgage that is larger than your existing mortgage.
 Remortgaging in this way is often used for consolidating debts, making home improvements or to fund something else.
 Another option for raising money against your property is by taking out a secured loan.

-When remortaging might not be the best option
+When remortgaging might not be the best option

 Remortgaging a property might work well for some but may not be the best option for everyone, especially if: